Deep Learning Based Stage-wise Two-dimensional Speaker Localization with Large Ad-hoc Microphone Arrays: Node interaction

-By this way, every two nodes can get a number of roughly-estimated speaker positions.
-Specifically, it is well known that linear arrays cause the problem of ``ghost'' speakers, as illustrated in Fig. \ref{fig2}.
-Therefore, every two nodes may yield at most $B^2$ roughly-estimated speaker positions when there are no ``ghost'' speakers, and $(2B)^2$ positions when the ``ghost'' speakers exist.
+However, because any two bearing lines can get a speaker position, then the estimated speaker positions from the whole system is exponentially larger than the number of ad-hoc nodes.
 In other words, the triangulation does not address the multi-speaker localization problem.
 This difficulty can be solved by the following clustering strategy.